-- Enrollment fees are all NON-REFUNDABLE - If a parent chooses to withdraw their student from WCA, and a refund is due to the family, refunds can take up to 30 days from the student's last day, or 30 days from the exit interview, depending on the situation. - All fees must be paid in full by the end of the year in order to release records of each student. - Tuition can be paid by cash/check or via our Parent Portal online.
-To sign up for online payments, fill out the sign-up sheet at the front desk. - If your check is returned from the bank for insufficient funds, a Returned Check Fee of \$35.00 per payment will be assessed, payable via cash. - The custodial parent who signs the student up for attendance at WCA is the financial responsibility partner for the student.
+- Enrollment fees are all NON-REFUNDABLE. - If a parent chooses to withdraw their student from WCA, and a refund is due to the family, refunds can take up to 30 days from the student's last day, or 30 days from the exit interview, depending on the situation. - All fees must be paid in full by the end of the year in order to release student records. - Tuition payments are to be set up via FACTS Management Online, if you plan to pay tuition monthly via check or cash please contact our financial department for payments. - If your payment is returned from the bank or FACTS for insufficient funds, a fee of \$30.00 per payment will be assessed.

+The custodial parent who signs the student up for attendance at WCA is the financial responsibility partner for the student.
 If the parent has an agreement with the other parent for tuition payments, we will gladly accept payments from the other party.
 However, any unpaid balances will be the sole responsibility of the enrolling parent.